imalexianne/Time_series_streamlit_App/README.md

 ## Description

-The aim of this project is to deploy a time series model.From training, my model of choice is the Linear Regression Model
+The aim of this project is to deploy a time series model.From training, my model of choice is the XGBoost Model

 Accurate sales forecasting is essential for maximising inventory, resource allocation, and decision-making processes in the dynamic world of retail.
 In this project, we delve into the realm of time series forecasting for store sales, aiming to provide a robust predictive model for Favorita, a leading Ecuadorian-based grocery retailer.